nwj/nwj.sh/content/til.md

 The research leading to the successful development of oral contraceptives was almost entirely funded by donations from a single person - [Katherine McCormick](https://en.wikipedia.org/wiki/Katharine_McCormick#Philanthropist), heiress to a substantial portion of the McCormick combine harvester fortune.

 The [demon core](https://en.wikipedia.org/wiki/Demon_core) was a sphere of plutonium, originally developed by the Manhattan Project as a fissile core for an atomic bomb, but subsequently repurposed as a test device.
 It was involved in two fatal accidents where physicists working with the core were killed by radiation bursts.

+During World War II, the U.S. developed an experimental test fighter aircraft known as the ["Flying Pancake"](https://en.wikipedia.org/wiki/Vought_V-173).

+The Romans apparently used [war pigs](https://en.wikipedia.org/wiki/War_pig) as a counter-measure against war elephants.
+More colorful accounts of this practice include the stratagem of dousing the pigs in pitch, lighting them on fire, and driving them towards the elephants.

 ### Language